ORION¶

 Start SimSat and connect GDS¶

 SimSat provides position data and Mapbox imagery.
-Start it on your ground station machine (default port 9005).
+Set MAPBOX_ACCESS_TOKEN (see SimSat's documentation) and start it on your ground station machine / a stand-alone terminal (default port 9005 and 8000).
+Remember to actually start the simulation.

 Open http://localhost:5000: you should see SimSatPositionUpdate events arriving every 5 seconds.
 The satellite starts in IDLE mode (charging).